 One side of the debate says that feminized seeds are better because of higher yields, potency, and cloning ability.
-The other side advocates growing autoflowering seeds as they flower automatically.
+The other side advocates growing autoflowering seeds because they flower automatically.

 Who wins?
-It’s pretty hard to say, as every grower decides on the priorities for themselves.
+It’s pretty hard to say, as every grower decides on their own priorities.
 They also pick the right seed variety for their experience level, cultivation priorities, and other features.

-Below is a detailed overview of the differences between feminized and autoflower seeds.
+Below is a detailed overview of the differences between feminized and autoflowering seeds.
 We will exemplify these distinctions with one case analysis.
-That’s Bruce Banner strain’s autoflower and feminized seed types.
+That’s the Bruce Banner strain’s autoflower and feminized seed types.